jhsu802701/rails_from_scratch_rails5/01-03-reset.md

+# Unit 1
-# Chapter 4: Resetting Your Development Environment
+# Chapter 3: Resetting Your Development Environment

 It's a good idea to reset your development environment occasionally.
 Because we are not editing the project's source code in this chapter, there is no need to create a new branch.